-However, this trend can work both ways – nurses who are willing and able to work during peak holiday times can also use this trend to their advantage when it comes to landing their travel nursing assignment of choice – and the winter holiday season is no exception.
+However, this trend can work both ways – clinicians who are willing and able to work during peak holiday times can also use this trend to their advantage to land a travel nursing assignment in some of the best locations and healthcare facilities this holiday season!

 With the influx of PTO requests coming in from their staff nurses, healthcare facilities tend to lean on nurse staffing agencies to fill those gaps, creating more open travel nursing needs overall.
 You can leverage this opportunity to cross items off your travel bucket list, visit long-distance family members and friends or even “migrate” to a region based on your climate preferences.